Clinical Negligence Solicitors: How to Choose the Right Solicitor for your Case

 To effectively represent you, your clinical negligence solicitor must have comprehensive knowledge of all the laws, court rules and conventions that relate to medical negligence.
 The best clinical negligence solicitors will have spent years negotiating with insurance companies and the NHS Litigation Authority, and they will have a proven track record of winning clinical negligence compensation claims.

 It is not enough that your solicitor has a law degree and the relevant professional qualifications.
-The best clinical negligence solicitors:
+The best clinical negligence solicitors will:

-- Will work exclusively or primarily in the field of clinical negligence
+- Work exclusively or primarily in the field of clinical negligence

-- Will have access to a range of medical experts and up-to-date legal resources to ensure that their advice is timely and accurate
+- Have access to a range of medical experts and up-to-date legal resources to ensure that their advice is timely and accurate

-- Will have a network of contacts who can help with rehabilitation, pain management, counselling and financial support which may be crucial to helping you to get better; and
+- Possess a network of contacts who can help with rehabilitation, pain management, counselling and financial support which may be crucial to helping you to get better; and

-- Will be willing to give you references and share the testimonials of clients they have helped in the past
+- Be willing to give you references and share the testimonials of clients they have helped in the past

-- Will speak honestly about your case, both the good and the bad, and not overstate your chances of making a successful claim
+- Speak honestly about your case, both the good and the bad, and not overstate your chances of making a successful claim

-- Will not cold call you or pressure you into accepting their services or making a claim you are unsure about.
+- Avoid cold calling you or pressuring you into accepting their services or making a claim you are unsure about.